gergelyke/gergelyke.github.io/src/source/_posts/nodejs-security-overview.md

     - 'node.js'
 ---

 The initial Node.js release happened a little bit more than 8 years ago.
-Since then Node.js became of the leading platforms for building backend applications.
+Since then Node.js became one of the leading platforms for building backend applications.
 As such, security becomes more and more important.

-In the first part of this article you will learn where Node.js and npm are where it comes to security, and in the second part, you will learn some best security practices which you can immediately apply to your Node.js applications.
+In the first part of this article you will learn where Node.js and npm are when it comes to security.
+In the second part, you will learn some best security practices which you can immediately apply to your Node.js applications.

 ## Why security matters?